Introduction

 Credentials used as the flag

 Some challenges are solved by finding a username or password that is itself the flag, or leads to a service where the flag lives.
 Use Tools → Credentials or filter to the relevant plaintext protocol.
+Used in Eavesdrop.

 Unusual protocol

 Check Statistics → Protocol Hierarchy.
 If you see an unexpected protocol like ICMP with large payloads, raw TCP on a non-standard port, or an unrecognized stream, that is usually the carrier for the hidden data.
+Used in shark on wire 1 and shark on wire 2.

 Quick reference